-02/15/2017 - Career employees represented by the APWU will receive a 16 cent per hour cost-of-living adjustment (COLA) effective March 4, in accordance with the 2015-2018 Collective Bargaining Agreement (Postal Support Employees are not eligible for cost-of-living increases, but they receive five general wage increases under the 2015-2018 contract).
-The increase is the result of an increase in the Consumer Price Index (CPI-W).
-The increase will appear in paychecks dated March 24 (Pay Period 06-2017), and will total $333.00 per year.
+02/16/2018 - In accordance with the 2015-2018 Collective Bargaining Agreement, career employees represented by the APWU will receive a 25 cent per hour cost-of-living adjustment (COLA), effective March 3.
+The increase is the result of a rise in the Consumer Price Index (CPI-W).
+It will appear in paychecks dated March 23, 2018 (Pay Period 06-2018), and will total $520.00 per year.

 02/13/2018 - In an effort to protect against further contracting out of retail operations and defend the integrity of customer service and our jobs, the APWU secured a Memorandum of Understanding (MOU) in the 2015 Collective Bargaining Agreement that imposed a moratorium whereby the Postal Service could not expand any Village Post Offices, Contract Postal Units and Approved Shipper outlets.
 The moratorium initially expired in July 8, 2017, but was extended through the end of 2017.
 On February 7, 2018, the partiesextended the MOU until September 20, 2018, thus protecting more retail jobs from potentially being lost to these programs through the expiration of the current union contract.